Updated: Apr 16, 2018

 My own little courtyard is beginning to have some colour and I have ventured outside to get the garden ship shape.

-Number one was to get some manure spread over the raised borders of clay soil which are still sodden with winter rain, and hopefully that will encourage the worms!!
+Number one was to get some manure spread over the raised borders of clay soil which are still sodden with winter rain and recent snow, and hopefully that will encourage the worms!!

 My pots are starting to come to life with the daffodils I planted several years ago.
 I’ll move the terracotta planters away from the window to make the view more interesting.